RenjieZhuo/MobileYOLO/README.md

 ## BrokenGlass: A Benchmark Dataset for Glass Curtain Wall Automatic Inspection by UAVs
 submitted to CVPR2022

+### Dataset
+Dataset can be obtained via e-mail request!

 ### Requirements
 * PyTorch == 1.9.0
 * TorchVision == 0.10.0